Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Reward Model Evaluation

 \subsection{Best-of-N Sampling}

-Best-of-$N$ (BoN) sampling is a simple strategy to improve models at test time~\cite{cobbe2021training,stiennon2020learning,ma2025inference}.
-The process involves generating $N$ candidate outputs from a base model which are then ranked according to a reward model which selects the one with the highest score.
+Best-of-$N$ (BoN) sampling is a simple strategy to improve model results at test time~\cite{cobbe2021training,stiennon2020learning,ma2025inference}.
+The process involves generating $N$ candidate outputs from a base model, ranking them using a reward model, and selecting the one with the highest score.
 The selection criterion is entirely based on the reward model, and naturally better models choose higher-quality outputs.

-\paragraph{Evaluation benchmarks.} For image-to-text generation, we use two detailed captioning benchmarks: LLaVA-W~\cite{liu2023llava} detailed captioning subset and DeCapBench~\cite{yepainting}, which assess the correctness and coverage of details (i.e., precision and recall) in generated captions.
+\paragraph{Evaluation benchmarks.} For image-to-text generation, we use two detailed captioning benchmarks: LLaVA-W~\cite{liu2023llava} detailed captioning subset (LLaVA-W\textsuperscript{D}) and DeCapBench~\cite{yepainting}, which assess the correctness and coverage of details (i.e., precision and recall) in generated captions.
 LLaVA-W\textsuperscript{D} evaluations are conducted using GPT-4o-mini~\cite{gpt-4o} as the evaluator model, while DeCapBench uses DCScore~\cite{yepainting}.
-For text-to-image generation, we use T2I-Compbench~\cite{huang2023t2i} for fine-grained preferences on six compositional categories, and the ``Complex'' subset of PartiPrompts~\cite{yuscaling} for complex, detailed prompts.
+For text-to-image generation, we use T2I-Compbench~\cite{huang2023t2i} for fine-grained preferences on six compositional categories, and the ``complex'' subset of PartiPrompts~\cite{yuscaling} for complex, detailed prompts.

-\paragraph{Improving detailed captioning.} For each image, we perform BoN selection from a pool of 250 captions obtained from a combination of temperature, nucleus, and prompt sampling LLaVA1.5-13B~\cite{li2024llava,liu2024visual}.
-For image captioning tasks, BoN sampling with our reward model increases performance significantly over other metrics as seen in~\ref{fig:BoN_i2t}.
-Both LLaVA-W and DeCapBench assess captions based on correctness and level of detail, and our reward model yields the largest improvement in the overall evaluation score.
-For further analysis we plot BoN results for the non-hallucination and comprehensiveness scores from DeCapBench and find that our model excels at describing many things in detail while maintaining correctness (albeit less accurately than VQAScore).
+\paragraph{Detailed captioning results.} For each image, we perform BoN selection from a pool of 250 captions obtained from a combination of temperature, nucleus, and prompt sampling LLaVA1.5-13B~\cite{li2024llava,liu2024visual} (see Appendix~\ref{appendix:bon_cont} for details).
+For image captioning, BoN sampling with our reward model increases performance significantly over other metrics as seen in Figure~\ref{fig:BoN_i2t}.
+Both LLaVA-W\textsuperscript{D} and DeCapBench assess captions based on correctness and level of detail, and our reward model yields the largest improvement in the overall evaluation score.
+In Appendix~\ref{appendix:bon_cont} we plot BoN results for the non-hallucination and comprehensiveness scores from DeCapBench and find that our model excels at describing many things in detail while maintaining correctness (albeit less accurately than VQAScore).
 In contrast, baselines such as VQAScore and ImageReward highly weigh accuracy to the point of preferring captions with significantly less detail.